 The Gars in The Sword of Truth series.
 They're only about man-sized, and can only seem to carry skinny teenage girls, or wizards using magic to make themselves lighter.

 Another Garth Nix example: in Shade's Children, "Wingers" are leather-winged flying beasts.
 Technically, that would put them in the category directly above, but as Shade notes, the normal laws physics makes it impossible for them to fly, but the Change Reactors make it possible.

-The Dirigible Behemothaurs from Iain M. Banks' Look to Windward are giant flyers of a sort, though very large (large enough to provide living space for dozens of human-shaped creatures in their various nooks and crannies) and rather slow and inscrutable.
+The Dirigible Behemothaurs from Iain M. Banks's Look to Windward are giant flyers of a sort, though very large (large enough to provide living space for dozens of human-shaped creatures in their various nooks and crannies) and rather slow and inscrutable.
 You generally wouldn't chat to them, certainly.

 The night-gaunts in Brian Lumley's Hero of Dreams series.
 Yep, they've switched sides since Lovecraft's day (see above).

-The Caterbird from the Edge Chronicles always shows up at the exact right time.
+The Caterbird from The Edge Chronicles always shows up at the exact right time.
 In fact, it promises to do so as soon as it's introduced.